Businesses in Luxembourg are generally and historically conducted through limited liability companies with the following corporate form:

 Interest expenses (accrued or paid) are generally deductible in Luxembourg if they are made in the interest of the business enterprise of the company.

-Interest may not be deductible if it is:
+Furthermore, interest may not be deductible if it is:

 More specifically on the IDLR, excessive borrowing costs (ie, borrowing costs that are in excess of "interest revenues") shall only be deductible in the tax period in which they are incurred up to the higher of (i) 30% of the taxpayer’s EBITDA or (ii) EUR3 million.
 Interest capacity may, however, be carried forward for a period of five years.
 Interest capacity is created when the amount of interest deducted for the year is below the limitation set by the IDLR.
 Interest capacity equals the difference between the interest that could have been deducted based on the IDLR and the amount of interest actually deducted.